Fast Facts about Cavernoma

 - Cavernoma are found mostly in the brain and spinal cord.

 - Most people will have no symptoms – these are known as asymptomatic cavernoma.
-About 1 in 620 people has an asymptomatic cavernoma.
+Research figures vary, but it is thought that about 1 in 625 people has an asymptomatic cavernoma.

 - Cavernoma can become symptomatic at any age, most commonly when a person is between the ages of 20-40.
-Only about 160 people in the UK are diagnosed with symptomatic cavernoma each year.
+Again, research figures vary but it is thought that only about 160 people in the UK are diagnosed with symptomatic cavernoma each year.

 - Cavernoma can grow and hemorrhage (bleed) at any age, including in young children, when the symptoms normally become more severe.